dotnet/docs/docs/standard/linq/scope-default-namespaces.md

 ---
-title: "Scope of default namespaces - LINQ to XML"
+title: Scope of default namespaces - LINQ to XML
 description: Default namespaces as represented in the XML tree aren't in scope for queries.
 Here are proper and improper ways of querying them. ms.date: 07/20/2015
 dev_langs: